 Chocolate Irish Cream Truffles are a rich and flavorful no-bake dessert that couldn’t be easier!
 This chocolate truffle recipe yields a small-batch for indulgence in moderation.
-Just six truffles with noticeable Irish cream flavor!
+Just six truffles with noticeable Baileys flavor!

 Some days (and weeks, and months…) just call for chocolate.
 Maybe even years.